 Although there’s no denying that tiny homes have limited space on the inside, the sky’s the limit when it comes to your home’s exterior.
-There’s perhaps no better way to adjust to tiny living than by setting up your outdoor storage and décor, giving yourself some much-needed space.
+There’s perhaps a no better way to adjust to tiny living than by setting up your outdoor storage and décor, giving yourself some much-needed space.

 Are you making the most of your outdoor space?
 Don’t know where to start?
 Consider the following strategies for starters.

-Smart Outdoor Storage
+* Smart Outdoor Storage:

 Sure, you can find creative ways to store your day-to-day items within the home; however, how can you creatively hide your larger possessions and appliances?
 Despite popular belief, you don’t have to throw everything out because you live in a tiny home.
 Simply put, you need smart storage solutions for your property that aren’t eyesores.